 What if you don’t have a mochi maker?

-You can make mochi in the microwave using glutinous white rice flour (a.k.a. sweet rice flour, mochiko flour).
-Check the recipes out below!
+Now you can make mochi in the microwave using glutinous white rice flour (a.k.a. sweet rice flour, mochiko flour).
+Check out the recipe, HERE!

 Mugwort Mochi Using a Mochi Maker